 When we cultivate our ability to regulate our breathing, we are able to bring our system back into balance after trauma.
 Moreover, by regulating our oxygen intake through our body, we are able to oxygenate and heal areas within our body that are in pain.

-By intentionally breathing and directing oxygen to these areas through pranayama, we can not only relax, but decrease the pain and tension we feel and hold in our bodies.
+By intentionally breathing and directing oxygen to these areas through pranayama, we can not only relax but decrease the pain and tension we feel and hold in our bodies.

 Ujayi (Ocean) Breath

 One pranayama technique to steady the breath and create a sense of calm is Ujayi, or “ocean breath.”
-To practice Ujayi, begin breathing with the mouth open, as if you are trying to fog up a mirror.
+To practice Ujayi, begin breathing with the mouth open as if you are trying to fog up a mirror.
 Now, use the same breathing mechanism with the mouth closed.
 Gently constrict the throat muscles, and inhale and exhale with the same audible breath through the nose.
-Continue to breath through this technique for 30 seconds.
+Continue to breathe through this technique for 30 seconds.
 After allowing the breath to return to normal, you may want to repeat this for another one or two rounds.

 Practicing ocean breath helps us strengthen our throat muscles and vocal cords.
 This technique cultivates a deeper inner awareness and promotes a meditative state.